syncfusion-content/xamarin-docs/Xamarin/SfTabView/Getting-Started.md

 To know more about obtaining our components, refer to these links: [Mac](https://help.syncfusion.com/xamarin/introduction/download-and-installation/mac) and [Windows](https://help.syncfusion.com/xamarin/introduction/download-and-installation/windows).
 Also, if you prefer to manually refer the assemblies instead of NuGet, refer to this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sftabview) to know about the dependent assemblies for SfTabView.

-N> When there is a mismatch of Xamarin NuGet packages between your sample and the tabview control assemblies, an error (Could not load type Xamarin.Forms.ElementTemplate) will occur.
+N> When there is a mismatch of Xamarin NuGet packages between your sample and the tab view control assemblies, an error (Could not load type Xamarin.Forms.ElementTemplate) will occur.
 Refer to the [System Requirements](https://help.syncfusion.com/xamarin/introduction/system-requirements) section to know the software requirements of Syncfusion controls.

-# Launching the tab view on each platform
+## Launching the tab view on each platform

 To use the tab view inside an application, each platform application must initialize the tab view renderer.
 This initialization steps vary from platform to platform, and it is discussed in the following sections:

-# Android and UWP
+### Android and UWP

 Android launches the tab view without any initialization, and it is enough to only initialize the Xamarin.Forms Framework to launch the application.

-# iOS
+### iOS

 To launch the tab view in iOS, call the SfTabViewRenderer.Init() in the `FinishedLaunching` overridden method of the `AppDelegate` class after the Xamarin.Forms Framework has been initialized and before the `LoadApplication` is called, as demonstrated in the following code example.